jerturowetz/notes/to-do-wedding.md

 ---

 I'm planning my wedding for this summer and I'm curious to know if your camp would offer a rental of a portion of the facilities for the event.
-Our ideal dates would be August 18th, August 25th or Sept 8th.
+Our ideal dates would be August 18th, August 25th, Sept 1st,2nd or Sept 8th.

 We wouldn't need much; lake access, some area to prepare and store food and maybe a handful of cabins for out-of-town family to spend the night.
 As we are working on a tight budget, we're open to whatever options you'd be willing to offer us.